pakshuang/ai-chat-survey/docs/setup.md

 # Setup

-This document describes how to set up the project for development.
+This document describes how to set up the project.
 It is intended to be read by developers and other technical stakeholders.

 ## Prerequisites